jipconan/jippyhome-3d-e-commerce/README.md

 ## Summary

-This e-commerce website allows users to browse and purchase furnitures with excellent catalogues.
-The app provides a seamless shopping experience with a responsive 3D model previewer to allow shopper to see the furinure in a 3 dimensional.
+This e-commerce website allows users to browse and purchase furniture with excellent catalogs.
+The app provides a seamless shopping experience with a responsive 3D model previewer to allow shoppers to see the furniture in a 3 dimensions.

 ## Key Features